tesla-cu/amrPOD/README.md

 # Efficient Algorithm to Compute POD on AMR Grids
-Code to evaluate computational efficiency of a new algorithm to compute POD on AMR grids
+This code is used to evaluate computational efficiency of a new algorithm to compute POD on AMR grids